brakmic/Amoklauf/README.md

 **Functions**

-This is just a demo but at least a 'functional' one. :smile
+This is just a demo but at least a 'functional' one. :sunglasses:

 <ul>
   <li>It shows a *Login page* (enter anything)</li>